SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/docker/index.md

 The Docker source template creates an OpenTelemetry configuration that can be pushed to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
 By creating this source template and pushing the config to the appropriate OpenTelemetry agent, you can ensure collection of Docker logs and metrics to Sumo Logic.

-## Fields creation in Sumo Logic for Docker
+## Create Docker source template fields

-If not already present, the following [Fields](/docs/manage/fields/) are created as part of Source template creation.
+If not already present, the following [Fields](/docs/manage/fields/) are created as part of source template creation.

 - **`sumo.datasource`**.
 Fixed value of **docker**.
 - **`deployment.environment`**.
 This is a user-configured field set at the time of collector installation.
 It identifies the environment where the docker env resides, such as `dev`, `prod`, or `qa`.